educational-resources-and-services/bibletags-widget/README.md

 ## Roadmap

 * getCorrespondingVerseLocations + splitVerseIntoWords
+  * functions actually working properly
   * Get preload working with verse content.
+  * no visuals in utility instance
   * Make promises an option in addition to callbacks?
 * Ability to send in English verse in plaintext
 * Send in multiple versions